just-the-docs/just-the-docs/tutorials/upgrade_v11.md

 pip install -U cjio
 ```

-After the installation, you have a small program called `cjio` (with version >=0.8).
+After the installation, you have a small program called `cjio` (with version >=0.7).

 To upgrade your file `myfile.json`:
 ```
-cjio myfile upgrade.json save myfile_v11.city.json
+cjio myfile.json upgrade save myfile_v11.city.json
 ```

 which will save a new file `myfile_v11.city.json`.